Ehtz/deepface-gui/README.md

 2. Navigate to the directory where the `deepface_gui.py` file is located.

-3. Run the application by executing the following command: python deepface_gui.py
+3. Run the application by executing the following command:

-vbnet
-Copy code
+`python deepface_gui.py`

-4. The GUI application window will open.
+5. The GUI application window will open.

 ## How to Use
 - **Database Images Folder**: Click the "Select Folder" button to choose a folder containing your database images.
 This is the collection of images you want to search for similar faces in.